sabidhasan/country-bot/README.md

 # To Do / Future
 **HARDWARE**
-- Replace motor driver
+- Replace motor driver / DC adapter
-- Look into DC adapter
-- Attach camera properly
-- Tie down battery pack / ultrasonic sensor
-- Make 'roads' - need hard paper

 **WEB SERVER**
-- Add catch-all route for main page
+- Add 404 page for front end as routing is handled there now
-- Add **tables** for users and training data (use models?)
+- Add **table** for training data
-- Add **authentication** to main page
 - Collect training data when driving (database, downloading files, etc.)
-- Prettify front end **VueJS** front end
+- Prettify front end

 **ENGINE CLASS**
 - Figure out wheel radius and speed of motor (this will be voltage dependent)